lbryio/lbry.com/content/faq/naming.md

 #### What is a claim?</br>

-Claims are vanity names designed to be controlled by the user who gets the most value out of them.
-For example, Radiohead would get a lot more value out of lbry://amoonshapedpool than a squatter, pirate, or troll.

 Claims are a human readable name that contains serialized data, which allows it to store a data for a specific purpose, or to point to something else.
 Currently claims contain encoded channel identities and download streams.
 This format is flexible, allowing support for many use cases to be added.

+Vanity name claims are designed to be controlled by the user who gets the most value out of them.
+For example, Radiohead would get a lot more value out of lbry://amoonshapedpool than a squatter, pirate, or troll.

+Permanent name claims are an extension of vanity name claims.
+It allows your URI for your content to remain permanent even if that content is edited.

 Here are a few key things to takeaway: